allegroai/clearml-docs/docs/webapp/webapp_model_comparing.md

 ![Merged plots](../img/webapp_compare_models_merge_plots.png)

-The rest of the plots which can’t be merged are displayed separately for each model.
+The rest of the plots which can't be merged are displayed separately for each model.

 ![Side-by-side plots](../img/webapp_compare_models_side_plots.png)